AaftabAppzorro/EShopMicroservices/README.md

 .NET 8 Microservices: DDD, CQRS, Vertical/Clean Architecture

-This course comes from a live github aspnetrun microservices repository which verified from community with 2300+ stars and 1300+ forks.

-You will learn how to build Microservices on .Net platforms which used Asp.Net Web API, Docker, RabbitMQ, MassTransit, Grpc, Yarp API Gateway, PostgreSQL, Redis, SQLite, SqlServer, Marten, Entity Framework Core, CQRS, MediatR, DDD, Vertical and Clean Architecture implementation using latest codes and best practices of .NET 8 on cloud-native environments.
+This project is about Microservices on .Net platforms which used Asp.Net Web API, Docker, RabbitMQ, MassTransit, Grpc, Yarp API Gateway, PostgreSQL, Redis, SQLite, SqlServer, Marten, Entity Framework Core, CQRS, MediatR, DDD, Vertical and Clean Architecture implementation using latest codes and best practices of .NET 8 on cloud-native environments.

 You will develop e-commerce modules over Product, Basket, Discount and Ordering microservices with NoSQL (PostgreSQL DocumentDB, Redis) and Relational databases (SQLite, Sql Server) with communicating over RabbitMQ Event Driven Communication and using Yarp API Gateway.
 You can find Microservices Architecture and Step by Step Implementation on .NET which step by step developing this course with extensive explanations and details.

-Along with this you’ll develop following microservices and items:
+This project covers the following:

 Catalog microservice which includes;